meerk40t/svgelements/README.md

 # svg.elements

-Parsing for SVG File, Path, Matrix, Angle, Distance, Color, Point and other SVG Elements.
-The SVG spec defines not only paths by a variety of elements.
-In order to have a robust experience with SVGs we must be able to deal with the parsing and interactions of these.
+Parsing for SVG File, Path, Matrix, Angle, Length, Color, Point and other SVG Elements.
+The SVG spec defines a variety of elements which generally interoperate.
+In order to have a robust experience with SVGs we must be able to deal with the parsing and interactions of these elements.

 This project began as part of `meerK40t` which does SVG loading of files for laser cutting.
 It attempts to more fully map out the SVG spec, objects, and paths, while remaining easy to use and highly backwards compatible.